The Waiting Room: lost and found

 • Exhibition description/Home

-• Reading and resource areas
+• Waiting and resource room

 • Sonic elements

-• Community participation
+• Community engagement

 • Publication (Book)